What is the function of insulin?

 - High blood sugar:

-Long periods of hyperglycemia (very high blood sugar) along with some of the following symptoms are often part of insulin resistance: Feeling irritated, nervous, moody, nauseous, or having a headache which does not go away after eating.
+Long periods of hyperglycemia (very high blood sugar) along with some of the following insulin resistance symptoms are: Feeling irritated, nervous, moody, nauseous, or having a headache which does not go away after eating.

 - Intestinal bloating: